In my professional opinion, yes.

-I specialize in nonsurgical rhinoplasty in my San Francisco office.
-As a facial plastic surgeon, I’ve performed hundreds of surgical rhinoplasties, and now, thousands of nonsurgical rhinoplasties.
-After 10 years of performing both, I find that patient experience and satisfaction is much higher with nonsurgical rhinoplasty for several reasons:
+I specialize in non surgical rhinoplasty using nose filler in my San Francisco office.
+As a facial plastic surgeon, I’ve performed hundreds of surgical rhinoplasties, and now, thousands of non surgical rhinoplasties.
+After 10 years of performing both, I find that patient experience and satisfaction are much higher with non surgical rhinoplasty vs. surgical for several reasons:

 - Swelling, pain, and recovery time are greatly reduced.

 There are circumstances, such as severe cosmetic deformities and functional nasal disorders, where surgery is the better alternative.
 However, most common cosmetic nasal concerns can be improved with a non surgical rhinoplasty.
 In this post, I discuss these common concerns and how I go about treating them.